HackYourFuture-CPH/gamejoy/README.md

 ## Okay, sounds like fun, how can i join?

-If you want to join the message me on slack
+If you want to join then message me on slack